unimariJo/nginx-certbot/README.md

 > This repository is accompanied by a [step-by-step guide on how to set up nginx and Let’s Encrypt with Docker](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71).

+> This fork requests separate Let's Encrypt certificate for each domain unlike the original repository (original repository generates one certificate for all domains).
+It can be useful when you want to add one more domain without regenerating certificates of other domains.

 `init-letsencrypt.sh` fetches and ensures the renewal of a Let’s Encrypt certificate for one or multiple domains in a docker-compose setup with nginx.
 This is useful when you need to set up nginx as a reverse proxy for an application.